Start My Answer

 • Calling consumers at their workplace when the employer prohibits such communications.

 If WebBank is coming after you for a debt, don't ignore it, especially if you're being sued.
-This will only result in a default judgment, which gives WebBank the ability to garnish your wages, seize your property, or even take money directly from your bank account.
+This will only result in a default judgment, which allows WebBank to garnish your wages, seize your property, or even take money directly from your bank account.

-If you've been sued by WebBank, respond immediately by filing an Answer with the court and sending a copy of it to the attorneys representing WebBank.
+If WebBank has sued you, respond immediately by filing an answer with the court and sending a copy of it to the attorneys representing WebBank.
 Check out this video to learn more about how to respond to a debt collection lawsuit:

 What you need to know about the hearing